Skip to content

 Velociraptor Specs

-Current condition: Excellent.
-There are some cosmetic blemishes to the custom Hennessy wrap.
-It is peeling along the doors.
+Current condition: The custom Hennessy wrap is peeling along the doors.
 You will likely want to either change or redo the color/graphics.
-There are also a few Rocky Mountain pinstripes from a foray into the brush.
+There are also a few Rocky Mountain pinstripes from a trip into the brush.
 It climbs like a beast and the front camera comes in handy when you are just staring at the sky going up a steep hill.
 This is a performance vehicle.
 If you are following a slow car up the canyon and don’t keep the RPMs over 2500, it will choke.
 Drop it into M(manual shifting) and keep the engine purring.

-41,000 Miles.
+47,000 Miles.
 I’m the second owner and purchased it from Karl Malone Toyota when it had just 10,000 miles on it.
+Original owner worked at Onset Financial.
+Karl Malone Toyota removed their graphics except for the small sticker in the back window.
+Even with the 37” tires it has 1/4” clearance and fits in the garage.

-Well maintained at Ford in American Fork and Karl Malone Ford in Park City, included recently replacing the Brembo front brakes $3500.
-Spark plugs a year ago.
+Well maintained at Ford in American Fork and Karl Malone Ford in Park City, included replacing the Brembo front brakes $3500.
+Spark plugs a few years ago, cam phasers replaced December 2024 by Skiba Auto Repair, $3k new tires November 2024.

 I think this truck has everything listed as the Base, Stage 1, Stage 2, and Optional Upgrades on the PDF below.
 Buyer to verify.